gwendolyn954/merida-sky-gazers/README.md

 **Tech used:** HTML, CSS, JavaScript (& NASA API Portal)

-Welcome to the Mérida Sky Gazers website, your go-to destination for exploring the wonders of space and astronomy!
+A simple landing page for the Mérida Sky Gazers.
 Users can enter or select a date to view NASA's Astronomy Picture of the Day, with a detailed explanation describing the photo.

 ## Upcoming: